ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 When you reset a Sysdig token, you disable the current Sysdig token that users might be using.
 There is 1 Sysdig token per team.

-For each team in the Sysdig instance, [reset the Sysdig token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_sysdig_token#api_token_reset).
+For each team in the {{site.data.keyword.mon_short}} instance, [reset the Sysdig token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_sysdig_token#api_token_reset).

 ## Step 3.
-Configure the Sysdig instance to only allow IAM tokens
+Configure the {{site.data.keyword.mon_short}} instance to only allow IAM tokens
 {: #iam_instance_auth_step3}

-Run the following command to update a Sysdig instance so that only IAM tokens are allowed when you use Python scripts or the Sysdig REST API to manage resources:
+Run the following command to update a {{site.data.keyword.mon_short}} instance so that only IAM tokens are allowed when you use Python scripts or the Sysdig REST API to manage resources:

 ```
 ibmcloud resource service-instance-update NAME  -p '{"external_api_auth": "IAM_ONLY"}'